binbenc/binbenc/README.md

 ## 🚀 About Me

-I'm a passionate mobile developer specializing in Android and Flutter.
-With a strong foundation in Kotlin, Java, Dart, and JavaScript, I love creating intuitive and efficient mobile applications.
+I'm a versatile developer specializing in Android, Flutter, and Node.js.
+With a strong foundation in Kotlin, Java, Dart, and JavaScript, I love creating efficient and scalable applications across mobile and server-side platforms.

-- 🔭 I'm currently working on mobile developer
+- 🔭 I'm currently working on a mobile developer
 - 🌱 I'm always learning and exploring new technologies
 - 💬 Ask me about Android, Flutter, or mobile development in general